rvn14/HRMSystem/README.md

 bash
 Copy
 docker-compose up -d
-This will launch a MySQL server on port 3306 with the specified credentials and database.
+This command will launch a MySQL server on port 3306 with the specified credentials and database.

-Configuration
+Configuration ⚙️
 Connection Strings:
-Update your connection string in your configuration file (e.g., appsettings.json or another config file) to match your database settings.
+Update your connection string in your configuration file (e.g., appsettings.json or a similar config file) to match your database settings.

-Example configuration:
+Example:

 json
 Copy